 Understand what consequences your child is facing.

 Find out how long your child will likely have to stay at home or attend an alternative school.
-Ask whether the disciplinary action he is facing will be part of your child’s school record.
+Ask whether the disciplinary action will be part of your child’s school record.